Daniel Dennett: Memetics, postmodernism and deepity

-Dennett wrote about and advocated the notion of memetics as a philosophically useful tool, his last work on this topic being his "Brains, Computers, and Minds", a three-part presentation through Harvard's MBB 2009 Distinguished Lecture Series.
+In From Bacteria to Bach and Back, Dennett deepened the analogy between memes (units of cultural information) and genes (units of genetic information), with both going through an evolutionary process.
+He also proposed that memes (particularly words) are necessary building blocks for understanding.

 Dennett was critical of postmodernism, having said:

 Postmodernism, the school of "thought" that proclaimed "There are no truths, only interpretations" has largely played itself out in absurdity, but it has left behind a generation of academics in the humanities disabled by their distrust of the very idea of truth and their disrespect for evidence, settling for "conversations" in which nobody is wrong and nothing can be confirmed, only asserted with whatever style you can muster.

 Dennett adopted and somewhat redefined the term "deepity", originally coined by Miriam Weizenbaum.
-Dennett used "deepity" for a statement that is apparently profound, but is actually trivial on one level and meaningless on another.
-Generally, a deepity has two (or more) meanings: one that is true but trivial, and another that sounds profound and would be important if true, but is actually false or meaningless.
+Dennett used "deepity" for a statement that has two meanings: one that is true but trivial, and another that sounds profound and would be important if true, but is actually false or meaningless.
 Examples are "Que será será!", "Beauty is only skin deep!", "The power of intention can transform your life."
-The term has been cited many times.